paylesworth/Dirty-REST/README.md

 A dirt simple REST API framework.

 Phil Aylesworth
-Version 1.1
+Version 1.1.1

 WARNING: This software uses file storage and has no authentication.
 Do not use this software for a real API.
 It is for testing and educational purposes only. *Really*.

 ## API Configuration

+The `config.json` file is used to describe the API and for configuration settings.
+It is an object, one property is called `dirtyRest` and each of the others is the name of an API collection.

+For the configuration, `dirtyRest->apiBase` is the URL path to the `index.php` file and `dirtyRest->storage` is the relative path to the directory that contains the API data files.

-The `config.json` file is used to describe the API.
-It is an object, each property is the name of the items part of the API.
-The key is the property name and the value is the PHP [sanitize filter](http://php.net/manual/en/filter.filters.sanitize.php) used for the data type.
+For the collections, the key is the property name and the value is the PHP [sanitize filter](http://php.net/manual/en/filter.filters.sanitize.php) used for the data type.
+The `id` property is not required and will be ignored.

 For example:

   {
-	  "songs":{
+    "dirtyRest":{
+    "apiBase":"/web595/api/",
+    "storage":"storage/"
+    },
+    "pets":{
       "id":"FILTER_SANITIZE_NUMBER_INT",
-	    "title":"FILTER_SANITIZE_STRING",
-	    "year":"FILTER_SANITIZE_NUMBER_INT",
-	    "artist":"FILTER_SANITIZE_STRING",
+      "species":"FILTER_SANITIZE_STRING",
+      "breed":"FILTER_SANITIZE_STRING",
+      "age":"FILTER_SANITIZE_NUMBER_INT"
     }
   }

 ## The `id` Property